fabien-roy/glo-2003-airbnb/README.md

 - `ownerPublicKey` must be a 64 characters long hexadecimal string.
 - `zipCode` must be a valid 5-digit US zip code.
-- `bloodTypes` must be a non-empty array with no duplicate blood type.
+- `bloodTypes` must be a non-empty array.
 - `capacity` must a positive integer not exceeding bed type's maximal capacity.
 - `lodgingMode` is optional.
 Default is `"private"`.
 - `packages` must be a non-empty array with no duplicate package names.